Languages of Canada: Newfoundland French

 Tracing their origins to Continental French fishermen who settled in the late 1800s and early 1900s, rather than the Québécois, Newfoundland French (or français terre-neuvien) refers to the French spoken on the Port au Port Peninsula (part of the so-called “French Shore”) of Newfoundland.
 Some Acadians of the Maritimes also settled in the area.
 For this reason, Newfoundland French is most closely related to the Breton and Norman French of nearby St-Pierre-et-Miquelon.
 Today, heavy contact with Acadian French—and especially widespread bilingualism with Newfoundland English—have taken their toll, and the community is in decline.
 The degree to which lexical features of Newfoundland French constitute a distinct dialect is not presently known.
 It is uncertain how many speakers survive; the dialect could be moribund.
 There is a provincial advocacy organisation Fédération des Francophones de Terre-Neuve et du Labrador, representing both the Peninsular French and Acadian French communities.

 Ontarois French

 Although quite similar to Quebec French, the dialect of the Ontarois or Franco-Ontarians maintains distinctive features.
-These include the progressive disappearance of the subjunctive, the use of the possessive á, the transfer of rules from English to French, e.g., "J’ai vu un film sur/à la télévision" which comes from "I saw a film on television", or "Je vais à la maison/chez moi" coming from "I'm going home," and the loaning of English conjunctions such as "so" for ça fait que or alors.
+These include the progressive disappearance of the subjunctive, the transfer of rules from English to French, e.g., "J’ai vu un film sur/à la télévision" which comes from "I saw a film on television", and the loaning of English conjunctions such as "so" for ça fait que or alors.